popey/popey.com-blog/content/post/2023/charting-ev-car-charging.md

 ### Home or Away

-I often get asked about how expensive it is to charge away from the house, and how often I have to do it.
-The dataset doesn't contain pricing data, and each charger is different, with pricing changing over time.
-I haven't figured out how to map the pricing data in here yet.
+I frequently get asked how expensive it is to charge away from the house, and how often I have to do it.
+The dataset doesn't currently contain pricing data, and each charger is different, with pricing changing over time.
+I haven't figured out how to map the pricing data here yet.

-I do know I've used a variety of public chargers, but how often?
+I have sometimes used public chargers since owning the car, but how often?

 APL makes this pretty easy.

-First, how many records are there in total:
+First, how many records are there in total?
+This is the equivalent APL query as shown the image immediately above.

 ```apl
 ['popey-mini']